ravgeetdhillon/gtk-web/_docs/language-bindings/javascript.md

 ---
 ---

-# GJS
+# GTK and JavaScript

 ## About

-GJS is a JavaScript binding for using GNOME platform libraries in your applications.
+[GJS](https://gitlab.gnome.org/GNOME/gjs) is a JavaScript binding for using GNOME platform libraries in your applications.
 Developers can easily integrate GJS with GTK and create powerful GTK applications using JavaScript.
 GJS powers GNOME Shell, Polari, GNOME Documents, and many other apps which are primarily written in JavaScript.

 The current stable series is built on Mozilla's SpiderMonkey featuring ES6 (ECMAScript 2015) and GObject-Introspection making most of the GNOME API